mreg-archive/phplibphone/README.md

     use itbz\phplibphone\Library\AreasSeSv;
     $parser->setAreaLib(new AreasSeSv);

-Parse user imputed numbers with the `setRaw()` method.
+Parse numbers with the `setRaw()` method.
 Spaces and unknown characters are ignored.

     $parser->setRaw('087740212');